 Make sure that your entire paper is written in Times New Roman, 12 pt. (unless otherwise instructed).
 Then you can begin to create your paper.

-The cover page of an APA paper usually consists of a shortened version of your title (or running head) and page number.
-These are placed in the header of your paper (which you can access in MS Word very easily by double clicking).
+The cover page of an APA paper usually consists of a shortened version of your title (or running head) and the page number.
+These are placed in the header of your paper (which you can access in MS Word very easily by double-clicking).